b---c/draft-bdc-something-something-certificate/main.md

 Producing and consuming the `Client-Cert` header SHOULD be a configurable option, respectively, in a reverse proxy and backend server (or individual application in that server).
 The default configuration for both should be to not use the `Client-Cert` header thus requiring an "opt-in" to the functionality.

 In order to prevent header injection, backend servers MUST only accept the `Client-Cert` header from trusted reverse proxies.
 And reverse proxies MUST sanitize the incoming request before forwarding it on by removing or overwriting any existing instances of the header.
 Otherwise arbitrary clients can control the header value as seen and used by the backend server.
+It is important to note that neglecting to prevent header injection does not "fail safe" in that the nominal functionality will still work as expected even when malicious actions are possible.
+As such, extra care is recommended in ensuring that proper header sanitation is in place.

 The communication between a reverse proxy and backend server needs to be secured against eavesdropping and modification by unintended parties.